 How Should My School Prepare?

 In this article we'll highlight the key changes and the first steps that you can take to prepare your school website for the GDPR, according to the Information Commissioner's Office ICO.
-It is also important that you visit the education sector resources page on the (ICO) website and we highly recommend that you watch this webinar:
+It is also important that you visit the education sector resources page on the (ICO) website.

 Here are the 12 steps to take now; you'll need to check them all, but keeping reading to learn about the highlights that matter.